aubm/postmanerator/README.md

 ## Define API structures

 You may have noticed that API structures are documented at the beginning of [this example generated documentation](#).
-Also you might be interested to know that these elements are not hard coded in the theme.
-Actually you have the ability to provide these information to Postmanerator.
-How you asked?
+Therefore you might be interested to know that these elements are not hard coded in the theme.
+You actually have the ability to provide these information to Postmanerator.
+How's that? you asked.

 If you know how to use Postman to automate integration tests, then you know that these test cases are written in Javascript.
-From there, you can now use Javascript to define your API structures for Postmanerator.
+Knowing that, you can now use Javascript to define your API structures for Postmanerator.
 Consider the following code snippet inserted in any of your requests "Tests" pane:

 ```javascript
 /*[[start postmanerator]]*/